 Computers are available in many labs or the New Horizons computer lab is available 24 hours a day.
 Many students also set up their own computers in their rooms.

 The greatest part of living on campus is the people.
 In Residence Life, you meet students from many different areas of the state, the region, and even the world!
 The Residence Hall organizes socials, recreational events, and educational activities that provide opportunities to make lifetime friendships.

 The North Dakota University System instituted a policy that requires those students living in Residence Halls to provide proof of meningococcal immunization before they are allowed to move into the halls.
 Documentation of immunity under Policy 506.1.2 means: (a) evidence of at least one dose of meningococcal conjugate vaccine in the five years prior to enrollment or (b) evidence of two doses of the meningococcal conjugate vaccine administered at age 10 or older and at least eight weeks apart.
 If you have more questions please do not hesitate to contact Lake Region State College at 701-662-1525 or 1-800-443-1313 ext.
 21525.

 The Lake Region State College Residence Halls Association (RHA) is the on-campus voice for students living in the residence halls at Lake Region State College.
 Representing more than 200 students, LRSC RHA is one of the largest student organizations on campus.
 LRSC RHA is dedicated to improving the on-campus living experience and providing services and activities for the students.

 The mission of the Residence Hall Association (RHA) is to represent the residents of Lake Region State College objectively and to provide a voice for the concerns of our residents.
 We strive to achieve this by assisting students with publicity, funding, and personal growth.
-RHA encourages student gathering and healthy socialization of the residence hall communities.
+RHA encourages student gatherings and healthy socialization in the residence hall communities.
 Through these initiatives, RHA is committed to continuously improving the on-campus experience at Lake Region State College.